emonty/pyos/docs/cloud_files.md

 ## Syncing a Local Folder with a Container
-Another common use case is to use Cloud Files as a backup of the important files on your local machine. `pyrax` provides the `sync_folder_to_container()` method that makes this straightforward.
+Another common use case is to use Cloud Files as a backup of the important files on your local machine. `pyos` provides the `sync_folder_to_container()` method that makes this straightforward.
 It takes the following parameters:

 Parameter | Required? | Description | Default
 ---- | ---- | ---- | ----